piyushjajoo/k8s-operators-course/module-04/labs/lab-02-finalizers-cleanup.md

     if !errors.IsNotFound(err) {
-        // StatefulSet still exists, wait for owner reference to delete it log.Info("Waiting for StatefulSet to be deleted")
+        // StatefulSet still exists, wait for owner reference to delete it logger.Info("Waiting for StatefulSet to be deleted")
         return fmt.Errorf("StatefulSet still exists")
     }